tier4/nebula/docs/vendor_neutral_runtime_interface.md

 ## Compatibility model

-This branch is additive relative to the existing driver stack.
+The runtime interface is additive relative to the existing driver stack.
 It adds common types, plugin contracts, packet sources, routing, and session runners without changing the production Hesai, Robosense, or Velodyne decoder paths.

 Backward compatibility for existing deployments comes from leaving those drivers on their current APIs.
 Forward compatibility for the runtime interface